vjindal0112/website-gatsby/content/blog/social-gatherings-on-zoom/index.md

 ![Gatherly Gif](gatherlyGif.gif)

-The only downside I found was when everyone manages to get into the same video call., it is hard to branch off and start having side conversations again.
+The only downside I found was when everyone manages to get into the same video call, it is hard to branch off and start having side conversations again.
 In the real world, you can stealthily peel off.

 All in all, [Gatherly](https://gatherly.io/) is definitely my favorite platform for social gatherings so far.
 I'm looking forward to using it more.